CPAN-Security/security.metacpan.org/docs/cna-faq.md

 CPANSec members triage the report to verify that there is a vulnerability, in much the same way that one verifies bug reports (although taking precautions to protect systems from damage).

 * We check to ensure that the issue is with the reported module, and not a dependency.
-* If the dependency is not Perl-related, then it is out of CPANSec's scope, although we may forward the report to the appropriate maintainer or CNA.
+* If the dependency is not Perl-related, then it is out of the CPANSec scope, although we may forward the report to the appropriate maintainer or CNA.
 * (Note that in some cases, there may still be a CVE issued for code that has an insecure dependency.)
 * We check to ensure that the reported issue is not a duplicate of an existing CVE.